AlexDubtsov/tennis-score/README.md

 # tennis-score

-Here are docs for my score calculating device, based on Arduino platform
+Here are instructions for my score calculating device, based on the Arduino platform.

 ## How to use it

-- Plug USB wire to any 5V power source
+- Plug the USB wire into any 5V power source.

-Greetings screen will appear
+The greetings screen will appear.

-- Press any button
+- Press any button.

-Start New Game menu now is on the screen
+The "Start New Game" menu will now appear on the screen.

-- Press L or R button depending on who's first turn is in this game
+- Press the L or R button depending on whose turn it is first in this game.

-Now if any of players gets score:
+If either player gets a score:

-- Press once corresponding, L or R, button.
+- Press the corresponding L or R button once.

-There is score counter on LCD screen
+The score counter will display on the LCD screen.

-LEDs on sides of the box indicate who's turn is now.
+LEDs on the sides of the box will indicate whose turn it is now.

-If L or R LED blinks that means that player's first turn is now.
+If the L or R LED blinks, that means it's the player's first turn now.

-If L or R LED is continiously on that means there is second turn Both LEDs blinking means Game is over.
+If the L or R LED is continuously on, that means it's the second turn.

+Both LEDs blinking means the game is over.
 Check scores on the screen.

-- Long press of 2 buttons starts New game
+- Long press on both buttons starts a new game.

-- Short press of 2 buttons makes cancel of last score change
+- Short press on both buttons cancels the last score change.

-You can cancel up to 20 last changes
+You can cancel up to 20 last changes.

 #### Thank you!